FA5I/picta-docs/index.md

 The goal of Picta is to be an easy to use, composable graphics library.

+If you would like to see an overview of the types of charts that can be created by Picta, navigate, click on the `Example Gallery` link on the left sidebar.

 We felt that such a library was missing from the Scala, and indeed the JVM ecosystem.

 Picta provides the following benefits over existing libraries: